Graduate Programs

 The biology program presents two seminar programs that promote a better and more expansive knowledge of the sciences, explore new discoveries and techniques and provide advice for your scientists.

-- Intramural Research Seminar Series (IRSS) faculty and research staff seminars are held every Tuesday from noon–1 p.m. during the semester, unless noted.
-This Fall IRSS will resume in-person in SH 522 and via Zoom simultaneously.
+• Intramural Research Seminar Series (IRSS) faculty and research staff seminars are held every Tuesday from noon–1 p.m. during the semester, unless noted.
+IRSS will be in-person in SH 522 and via Zoom simultaneously.
 If you would like to attend or present via Zoom, please email Jeff Price.

 View previous seminars